 University of Minnesota Administrative Policy

-Data Security Classification
+Data Classification and Security Level

 Policy Statement

-To protect the security and integrity of University of Minnesota data, and comply with applicable state and federal laws and regulations, all University of Minnesota data must be classified appropriately.
-The University uses data security classification and security level to ensure all data and the systems on which it is stored, accessed, transmitted, or have the ability to impact the security of the data have appropriate security controls to protect the confidentiality, integrity, and availability of the data.
+To protect the security and integrity of University of Minnesota data, and comply with applicable state and federal laws and regulations, all University of Minnesota data must be classified and managed appropriately.

-• Private-Highly Restricted – Private-Highly Restricted data are University data that are not public and are available within the institution only to those with a legitimate need to know, and (1) are so highly sensitive that the loss of confidentiality of the data could cause significant personal, institutional, or other harm; (2) by law, regulation, or contract require a high degree of security.
+• Private-Restricted - Private-Restricted data are University data that by law are not public and are available within the institution only to those with a business need, but are not so highly sensitive that the loss of confidentiality of the data would cause significant personal, institutional, or other harm, and no law, regulation, or contract require a higher degree of security. (ex.
+Student grades or UCard number).

-• Private-Restricted - Private-Restricted data are University data that by law are not public and are available within the institution only to those with a legitimate need to know, but are not so highly sensitive that the loss of confidentiality of the data would cause significant personal, institutional, or other harm, and no law, regulation, or contract require a higher degree of security.
+• Private-Highly Restricted – Private-Highly Restricted data are University data that are available to only those within the institution with a legitimate need to know, and (1) are so highly sensitive that the loss of confidentiality of the data could cause significant personal, institutional, or other harm; (2) by law, regulation, or contract require a high degree of security. (ex.
+Social security number, medical records as defined by HIPAA, or credit card number).

-Data owners are responsible for setting the appropriate data security classification and security level for their various types of data to meet state and federal laws and regulations, specific contractual requirements, and appropriate security controls to protect the confidentiality, integrity and availability of the data.
-Data owners and data custodians must communicate the data security classifications and security levels to affected groups and individuals.
+Where defined, Data Owners (as defined in Appendix: Data Classification Owner/Custodian Table) are responsible for setting the appropriate Data Classification and Security Level for their data.
+They do this in a way that follows state and federal laws and regulations, any specific contractual requirements, and protects the confidentiality, integrity and availability of the data.
+Data Owners and Data Custodians must communicate the data classifications and security levels to affected groups and individuals.
+Data Owners are responsible for reviewing data classification annually.

 Reason for Policy